OtherDevOpsGene/intro-to-terraform-and-ansible/demo-09/README.md

 ### SSH access from laptop

-In [Lesson 04](../lesson-04/README.md), we set up SSH access from the internet to the control node for us and then from the control node to the target webservers and database for Ansible.
+In [Lesson 04](../lesson-04/README.md), we set up SSH access from the internet to the control node for us and then from the control node to the target web servers and database for Ansible.
 If I am running Ansible from my laptop, I'll need to open SSH access to all the target systems.

 Opening SSH from the internet in general to these systems is more open than I am comfortable with.
-So in [network.tf](network.tf), I use the `http` provisioner in Terraform to get my current public IP address from <https://ifconfig.co/>.
+So in [network.tf](network.tf), I use the `http` provisioner in Terraform to get my current public IP address from <https://ifconfig.me/>.
 When I set up the security groups for SSH, each only allows access from my current address.
 And if I move to a new IP address I can just `terraform apply` again to modify the security group to allow access only from my new address.

 ### Load balancer

-We set up two webservers in the previous Ansible lessons.
+We set up two web servers in the previous Ansible lessons.
 There isn't much real world value in that unless we had a load balancer in front of them to distribute the load between them.